timreinke/voice-agent-demo/README.md

+**Note** mostly vibe coded, no code endorsed. turned into more of a UI experiment than any neat agent workflows.

 # Agent SDK Voice Canvas

 A voice-driven document drafting experiment using specialized AI agents to research inputs and collaboratively edit documents through natural conversation.